Ehanlion/mist_obsidian/0. The South-East Mountains/NPCs/Garrick Blackthorn.md

 Garrick has the breath weapon of a Young Black Dragon, making him a brutal foe in combat.

 [[Turtle Stance]], Master-Level:
 Garrick has learned the turtle stance.
 He once passed through [[The Green Order]] in his much younger days under a disguise.
 He learned from [[Mona Shadowbloom]], a young student under the master of those days.
 She left to travel with Garrick and eventually died by his side.
-He was only there searching for the dragon, [[Fenrix the Plague-Bringer]] and knowledge about it of which he was successful.
+He was only there searching for the dragon, [[Agnedelo Plague-Bringer]] and knowledge about it of which he was successful.